philippwulff/DGD-NeRF/README.md

 ```
 python run_dnerf.py --config configs/johannes.txt --render_only --render_test
 ```
 This command will run the `johannes` experiment.
 When finished, results are saved to `./logs/johannes/renderonly_test_799999`.
-To quantitatively evaluate model run the `metrics.ipynb` notebook.
+The quantitative results are stored in the folder under "metrics.txt".